 This is sometimes called a Yam Bean or Mexican potato and is a round bulbous root vegetable.
 It is a part of the legume family which grows on vines.
 Although it originates in Mexico it is grown in warmer climates such as Central America, the Caribbean, the Andes and Southern Asia.

 These are just a few of the many creations that farmers are developing and distributing, with many more already available today.
-So have a wonder round the local farmers market and get experimenting with some of the new types of healthy vegetables!
+So have a wander around the local farmers market and get experimenting with some of the new types of healthy vegetables!